Adelaide Hoodless: Early life and education

-After her years in a one-room schoolhouse, she stayed with her sister Lizzie while attending 'Ladies College' in Brantford, Ontario.
+After her years in a one-room school, she stayed with her sister Lizzie while attending 'Ladies College' in Brantford, Ontario.
 While there, she met John Hoodless who was also the close friend of her sister Lizzie's future husband, Seth Charlton.
 John Hoodless was the only surviving son of a successful Hamilton furniture manufacturer (Joseph Hoodless).
 She married John Hoodless on September 14, 1881, and moved to Hamilton, Ontario.

 Career

 As she entered a more public life, she exchanged the name 'Addie' for 'Adelaide'.
 She also exchanged her life as a hard-working girl in a full and busy rural farmhouse for the life of a Victorian socialite.
 Adelaide and John had four children: Edna, Muriel, Bernard (Bernie) and John Harold.

 Then personal tragedy struck: on August 10, 1889, her infant son John Harold died at the age of 14 months – from what has been attributed to as "summer complaint" but his death register states his cause of death as meningitis following an illness of 10 days duration.

 Adelaide was devastated.
 Her mother, Jane Hamilton Hunter, who had managed the farm where Adelaide grew up after the death of Addie's father David in 1857, had died only one year before on August 26, 1888—just after John Harold's birth on June 23, 1888.
 It was after her son's death that Adelaide's public life began.
 She wanted to ensure that women had the knowledge to prevent deaths like those of her child and she devoted herself to the betterment of education for new mothers.

 She became the second president of the Hamilton branch of the Young Women's Christian Association (YWCA) in 1890, a role she used to work towards the establishment of domestic science education, and taught classes in domestic science (home economics).
 Hoodless is credited with being the founder of the Canadian National YWCA in 1895.

 In January 1897, the Minister of Education asked Adelaide to write a textbook for Domestic Science courses.
 In 1898 she published a book Public School Domestic Science.
 This became known as the 'Little Red Book'.
 It stressed the importance of hygiene, cleanliness and frugality.

 In addition to these projects, Adelaide travelled all over the province, speaking on the subject of domestic science.
 She was a lively and engaging speaker and between 1894 and 1898 she gave 60 addresses.